Jazil

 Jazil (February 11, 2003 - October 11, 2014) was an American Thoroughbred racehorse.

 In 2006, Jazil dead-heated for fourth place in the Kentucky Derby but then won the Belmont Stakes, the final leg of the Triple Crown.

 Connections

 Jazil was owned by the Shadwell Stable.
 He was trained by Kiaran McLaughlin and ridden by Fernando Jara.
 He was bred in Kentucky by Skara Glen Stables.

 Breeding

 The late thoroughbred's sire is Seeking The Gold, who also sired Dubai Millennium, while his dam is Better Than Honour by Deputy Minister.
-His grandsire was Mr. Prospector and in his breeding line are such horses as Raise a Native and Northern Dancer.
+His grandsire was Mr. Prospector and in his breeding line are horses, including Raise a Native and Northern Dancer.